How Machine Embroidery Is Done from Start To Finish? A Comprehensive Guide

 Marking your fabric is the next step of embroidery using an embroidery machine.
 Also called making embroidery blanks, this step requires embroiderers to mark the preferred point on the fabric where they want to stitch the embroidery design.
 You can mark the point using a washable marker or pen and then create a horizontal and vertical line joining the stitching mark.

-Step # 3 — Hooping the Fabric
+Step # 3 — Hooping The Fabric

 Hooping the fabric correctly is essential to do embroidery, especially if you’re a beginner.
 In this step, you have to take a hoop, place your selected stabilizer on top of the bottom surface, and place the fabric on top.
 Once the stabilizer and fabric is set, you should fix it by bringing down the top surface.
 This will secure the stabilizer and fabric, preparing your machine for the next step.
 However, if your fabric is too small to be hooped, you can float it.
 Floating the fabric means securing the stabilizer in the hoop and then sticking the fabric on the top.

-Step # 4 — Set the Needle and Stitch Away
+Step # 4 — Set The Needle And Stitch Away

 Once your machine, design, and the fabric is set, recheck everything, and place the hoop beneath the needle.
 Press the start button on your embroidery machine, select the design, and see the magic blossoming in front of your eyes.